Investor Home - The Efficient Market Hypothesis

 "Market efficiency is a description of how prices in competitive markets respond to new information.
 The arrival of new information to a competitive market can be likened to the arrival of a lamb chop to a school of flesh-eating piranha, where investors are - plausibly enough - the piranha.
 The instant the lamb chop hits the water, there is turmoil as the fish devour the meat.
 Very soon the meat is gone, leaving only the worthless bone behind, and the water returns to normal.
 Similarly, when new information reaches a competitive market there is much turmoil as investors buy and sell securities in response to the news, causing prices to change.
 Once prices adjust, all that is left of the information is the worthless bone.
 No amount of gnawing on the bone will yield any more meat, and no further study of old information will yield any more valuable intelligence."

-Robert C. Higgins, Analysis for Financial Management (3rd edition 1992)
+Robert C. Higgins, Analysis for Financial Management (May 2009 edition)

 2. Value stocks are generally defined as stocks with a high ratio of book value/market while growth stocks have low book value to market ratios.
 Investment Gurus by Peter J. Tanous includes thorough discussions of these topics (see interviews with Eugene Fama and Rex Sinquefield).